erkanyeter/demo_blog/packages/validator/releases/0.0.1/README.md

 #### $this->form->setNotice($message);

-Set a flash notice for the general form error or success.
+Sets a flash notice for the general form error or success.

 #### $this->form->getNotice();

-Get the stored notification message from current session.
+Gets the stored notification message from current session.